gbapeter/House-Price-Prediction/README.md

 The hyperparameters were tuned using RandomizedSearchCV and GridSearchCV which helped identified the best parameters.

 ### 10. Model Selection and Saving
 The first model (with default hyperparameters) outperformed the tuned ones.
-Because of time constraints, the first model (with default parameters and best performance) was saved using joblib.
+Because of time constraints and its superior performance, it (the model with default parameters) was selected and saved using joblib.

 ### 11. Model Deployment
 The model was then deployed using github and streamlit.
 Here is the link to the app: [House Price Prediction Application](https://group4-house-price-prediction.streamlit.app/).